calint/JC4827W543R/etc/README.md

 device does not show up as '/dev/ttyUSB0' on linux
 * service 'brltty' might be the problem
 * disable it and related services or uninstall it

-# arduino_gfx_patch
-* patches for Arduino_GFX 1.4.6 to do asynchronous DMA for various busses

 # platformio.ini
 * additional flags